 Even in a year where we’re increasingly working remotely from home, certain functions, like in-field market research and building business relationships can’t be easily substituted.
 Such was the motivation for Olivier Vidal’s move to Athens last year.
-He has been staying in one of Blueground’s fully furnished apartments since last August, and is considering renting another one of our turnkey homes in Dubai or Los Angeles this winter.
+He’s been staying in one of Blueground’s fully furnished apartments since last August and is considering renting another one of our turnkey homes in Dubai or Los Angeles this winter.

 Could you tell us about yourself in a few words?

 I grew up in the southwest of France, near Bordeaux, between the vineyards and the Atlantic coast.
 I then lived in Bordeaux, Paris, and the Paris region.
 I have my own POS (point of sale) software company, Melkal.